Settling Small Estates (DC)

 4. If notice was required, once the claims deadline has expired, file a Statement of Claims with the court, who will direct you to pay all valid claims and distribute any remaining property to the rightful recipients

-You may also want to check out Making Distributions in general, and note that one downside to the small estate process in DC is that personal representatives are not allowed to charge an Executor Fee in DC.
+You may also want to check out Making Distributions in general, and note that one downside to the small estate process in DC is that personal representatives are not allowed to charge a DC Executor Fee.

 See also Administration of a Small DC Estate Guide, and DC Code § 20–351 et seq for small estate statute details.